Monira Residency, NJ

 Special Notes:

-The residency takes place at 888 Newark Ave, Jersey City NJ (Inside the Mana Contemporary Building).
-The path train has a drop off location close by in Journal Square.
+The residency takes place at 888 Newark Ave, Jersey City, NJ (inside the Mana Contemporary Building).
+The Path train has a drop-off location close by in Journal Square.
 There is also ample parking in the lot for those who drive.

 Application and Selection Process:

 Each application will also ask for general information and a recent resume for internal use only.
-Please make sure your Slideroom account is up to date when submitting as we rely on their system to communicate during this process.
+Please ensure your Slideroom account is up to date when submitting, as we rely on their system to communicate during this process.

 Jurors look for: